Luna-Vust invariants of Cox rings and skeletons of spherical varieties: Abstract

 \section{Abstract}

 Given the Luna-Vust invariants of a spherical variety, we determine the Luna-Vust invariants of the spectrum of its Cox ring.
 In particular, we deduce an explicit description of the divisor class group of the Cox ring.
-Moreover, we obtain a combinatorial proof of the fact that the spherical skeleton determines the Cox ring.
-This is a known fact following also from the description of the Cox ring due to Brion.
-Finally, we show that a conjecture on spherical skeletons can be reduced to the case of a factorial affine spherical variety with a fixed point.
+It follows that every spherical variety admits iteration of Cox rings.
+Moreover, we obtain a combinatorial proof of the fact that the Cox ring is determined by the spherical skeleton, which is a known result following from the description of the Cox ring due to Brion.
+Finally, we show that a conjectural combinatorial smoothness criterion can be reduced to the case of a factorial affine spherical variety with a fixed point.